Presidency

 The IRFED Mission

 Father Lebret (French priest and economist) was the director of the IRFED Mission, a world leading institute adopted by the UNESCO and the Vatican for development studies in third world countries.
-By entrusting such a task to an international institute of experts, Chehab was freeing it from the expected influence of the traditional Lebanese sectarian power holders.
+By entrusting such a task to an international institute of experts, Chehab was protecting it from the expected influence of the traditional Lebanese sectarian powers.

 The IRFED Mission was asked to pursue its work and propose additional solutions to remedy the diagnosed problems and weaknesses.
-And President Chehab dedicated the remaining of his mandate to initiate various social and economic development projects nation-wide (Beyond Beirut), and to introduce fundamental reforms to the state’s administrative institutions.
+Thus, President Chehab dedicated the remainder of his mandate to initiate various social and economic development projects nation-wide (Beyond Beirut), and to introduce fundamental reforms to the state’s administrative institutions.

 The Mandate’s Development and Reform Achievements